pauliver/pauliver/HumanUserGuide.md

 - I try not to re-invent when I can beg/borrow/steal

 - mildly dyslexic

+### When are you available?

+I enjoy mornings, and am at my best then.
+I prefer to work 8am PST to 5pm PST when possible.

 ### What drives you nuts?
 > *Tell us about your pet peeves.
 These are things that put you in a bad mood.*
 - **Lack of respect for time**